sportyfun/.github/profile/README.md

 1. Create an account
 2. Add your favorite venue on the map
-3. Browse other venues and share with friends
+3. Browse venues, post reviews, add to the favorites
 4. Host a game on the nearest site + invite friends

 ## 🚀 Available sports